si3nloong/sqlgen/docs/GET_STARTED.md

     }
     ```

     But these seem too easy to handle my use case, I need to handle more complex statements.
-Don't worry, we do provide `getter` to support more complex statements such as dynamic SQL statement.
+Don't worry, we do provide `QueryStmt` to support more complex statements such as dynamic SQL statement.

     For example :